 To avoid unwanted calls and SMS, you can create your own filtering profile and edit blacklist.
 Moreover, the app claims that it minimally impacts system performance and economizes battery resources.
 Most of the antivirus apps have monthly/yearly subscription but, a flat $75 payment would actually save you money in long terms.

 15. G-CORE Green Caddy Golf Korea – $89.99

-A full-featured GPS golf range finder with graphical view.
-The app provides a guide to golfer who are playing for the first time in a new golf course in Korea.
+A full-featured GPS golf range finder with a graphical view.
+The app provides a guide to golfers who are playing for the first time in a new golf course in Korea.
 You can download up to 10 golf courses.
-Furthermore, it features target point, mark position, driving distance measurement, auto searching and more.
+It features target point, mark position, driving distance measurement, auto searching, and more.